ory/hydra/README.md

 ---

-ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
+ORY Hydra is a hardened, certified OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
 ORY Hydra *is not* an identity provider (user sign up, user log in, password reset flow), but connects to your existing identity provider through a [consent app](https://www.ory.sh/docs/1-hydra/2-overview/1-oauth2#consent-flow).
 Implementing the consent app in a different language is easy, and exemplary consent apps